|BeenThere-DoneThat||The Unofficial Guide to Great Britain|

 Web site information for local transport, provided by local authorities, varies from very good to non-existant.
 Contact details for Tourist Information Centres are usually provided and these centres will send bus timetables by post for a small charge (sometimes free).

-This site does a good job in providing local bus services information for the U.K. and Scenic Britain by bus has useful information on travelling by bus in Great Britain including some good links to other sites for further information.
+This site does a good job in providing local bus services information for the U.K.

 You can also use the Journey Planner mentioned at the top of this page for planning bus journeys or combined bus/coach/rail trips.
 See the 'Touring from a central location' section above for information on Bus Routes Maps.